Asset Publisher

 KEY POINTS:

-The most recent literature update was performed through March 14, 2023.
+The most recent literature update was performed through March 27, 2024.

 Summary of Evidence

-One RCT has compared WCD with usual guideline-based care and found no significant benefit to WCD over usual care.
+One randomized controlled trial (RCT) has compared WCD with usual guideline-based care and found no significant benefit to WCD over usual care.
 No studies have directly compared the performance of a WCD with a permanent ICD.
 One small study in an electrophysiology lab demonstrated that the WCD can correctly identify and terminate most induced ventricular arrhythmias.
-Similarly, a study of the ASSURE WCD in patients with cardiomyopathy found the WCD to detect all events recorded by an ICD with few false-positive shock alarms in a 30-day period.
+Similarly, a study of the ASSURE WCD in patients with cardiomyopathy found that the WCD detected all events recorded by an ICD with few false-positive shock alarms in a 30-day period.
 A cohort study of WCD use estimated that the percentage of successful resuscitations was approximately 70%.
 Multiple studies have demonstrated suboptimal adherence.
 Device failures were largely attributed to incorrect device use and/or nonadherence.
 A more recent registry study has reported a high compliance rate, although these results may be biased by self-selection.
 Collectively, this evidence indicates that the WCD can successfully detect and terminate arrhythmias in at least some patients but that overall performance in clinical practice might be inferior to a permanent ICD.

 Temporary Contraindications